mongodb/specifications/source/crud/crud.rst

 Changes
 =======

+* 2019-06-07: Consistent treatment for aggregate $merge and $out stages
 * 2019-05-01: Specify a document or pipeline for commands with updates in server 4.2+.
 * 2019-02-20: Mark the `request` field of `BulkWriteError` as NOT REQUIRED
 * 2018-11-30: Specify `maxAwaitTimeMS` in AggregateOptions